xelis-project/xelis-explorer/README.md

 ## Development

-Open two terminal and run package scripts.
+For development this app uses the `g45-react` package to bundle and serve app.

-`npm run build` and `npm start` (defaults to wrangler, check other ways below)

-This will start a http server, watch and build files automatically.
+Simply run `npm start` to build, start the dev server and watch modified files automatically.
-For environment variables, it will create a `env.json` file and default to XELIS daemon on localhost.
-Modify it to point to your specific endpoints.
+For environment variables, it will create a `bundler-define.json` file and check in the `env` folder.

-Using cloudflare wrangler:
-`npm run build-dev:cf` and `npm run start-cf:node`

-Using node server:
-`npm run build-dev:node` and `npm run start-dev:node`

-Using index (no ssr, no server, use browser to load html):
-`npm run build-dev:index`

 ## Production

+The app is served by cloudflare and uses `cf_build.sh` to build from a specific branch.
-Pushing branch `dev-pages`, `testnet-pages` or `mainnet-pages` will automatically build and deploy to cloudflare.
+Pushing branch `testnet-pages` or `mainnet-pages` will automatically build and deploy to cloudflare.

-Build for your own node server:
-`npm run build-prod:node` and run `node ./dist/node_server/node_server.js`.

-Build the single page app (no ssr and no server):
-`npm run build-prod:index` and check the `./dist/index` folder to open `index.html` with the browser.
+To build for nodejs run `npm run build-prod:node`.